South Africa: ANC eyes potential coalition partners – DW – 06/03/2024

 Supporters of Zuma's uMkhonto we Sizwe — meaning "spear of the nation" in the Zulu language — were happy with the young party's results, many of whom told DW that they believe Zuma will be able to change things for them.

-Lungi Mkhwanazi, who is an unemployed youth said "what makes me put my hope in the MK is that I know that Zuma is able to fight for us in a lot of things, for us Black people."
+"What makes me put my hope in the MK is that I know that Zuma is able to fight for us in a lot of things, for us Black people," said Lungi Mkhwanazi, an unemployed youth.

-Zuma told a media briefing on Saturday that his party had allegedly discovered evidence of vote rigging and fraud, and that it was demanding a rerun of the elections.
-He even threatened to take legal action against the Independent Electoral Commission (IEC).
+Zuma told a media briefing on Saturday that his party had allegedly discovered evidence of vote rigging and fraud, and that it was demanding a rerun of the election.
+He even threatened to take legal action against the Independent Electoral Commission.

 Under South Africa's constitution, the newly-elected parliament must convene within two weeks of the results being declared, and one of its first acts must be to choose the nation's next president.